What is a Meta Description?

 (The meta description appears under the title tag and URL.)

-The meta description above from a Google search result is under the pixel limit (it's 142 characters) so you don’t get that dreaded, unprofessional looking cutoff ellipses (“…”), and it entices searchers to click to find more information by telling them the value they will receive when they click.
+The meta description shown above is under the pixel limit (it's 142 characters) so you don’t get that dreaded, unprofessional looking cutoff ellipses (“…”), and it entices searchers to click to find more information by telling them the value they will receive when they click.

 The meta description snippet is also show when a piece of content is shared on social media.